Joseph Robidoux IV

 Joseph Robidoux IV (1783–1868), was an American fur trader credited as the founder of St. Joseph, Missouri, which developed around his Blacksnake Hills Trading Post.
 His buildings in St. Joseph, known as Robidoux Row, are listed on the National Register of Historic Places.
-Of French Canadian descent, he was born in Saint Louis, as were his mother and most of his brothers, when it was a predominately French-speaking colonial town.
+Of French Canadian descent, he was born in St. Louis, as were his mother and most of his brothers, when it was a predominately French-speaking colonial town.

 After he established his trading post on the Missouri River, it (and the later St. Joseph), became a center for his family enterprise of fur trading.
 He operated it with his five brothers along the Mississippi and especially the Missouri River systems.

 Biography

-Robidoux was the oldest of the six sons of Joseph Robidoux III (born in Sault-au-Recollet, Montreal, 12 February 1750-, date of death unknown), a fur trader, and Catherine Rollet (born in Saint Louis, Missouri, October 20, 1767; died in 1868).
+Robidoux was the oldest of the six sons of Joseph Robidoux III (born in Sault-au-Recollet, Montreal, 12 February 1750-, date of death unknown), a fur trader, and Catherine Rollet (born in St. Louis, Missouri, October 20, 1767; died in 1868).
 Joseph Robidoux IV was born August 5, 1783, in Saint Louis, as were the six of his seven brothers who survived to adulthood.
 This was before it was acquired by the United States as part of the 1803 Louisiana Purchase of French territory west of the Mississippi River.